vulppi-dev/IntREST/docs/CORE_CONCEPTS.md

 Middleware is a entry too in the `routes` folder.
 You can define middleware for a route by creating a file named `middleware.ts` inside the route's folder.
 For example, the `routes/my-route/middleware.ts` file defines middleware for the `/my-route` route.

 The middleware behavior is different from route handlers.
-Middleware is executed in chain order, and the route handler is executed after all middleware has been executed and call `next` method.
-If a middleware returns a response, the route handler will not be executed.
+Middleware is executed in chain order, and the route handler is executed after all middleware has been executed and call `next` method. **The middleware must be return a response**, came from `next` method or not.
+When middleware not call `next` method, the chain is broken and the route handler is not executed.
 And if the `next` method is not called, it's throw an error of timeout.
-The default timeout is 5 seconds.
+The default timeout is `5` seconds, but you can change it in the `intrest.config.mjs` file.

 Simple middleware example: